 We see there imagery related to the harvest also shows separation.

 In Revelation 14 two harvests, grain and grapes, are depicted.
 In both cases God's covenant people are forever separated from their enemies.
 The two groups are never again to be together, due to an inseparable chasm between them.

 Paradoxical as it may seem, each group receives what it wanted.
 The wicked are shut out of God's presence for good, while the righteous are welcomed into God's presence forever.
 This is where free will is rewarded for what it wants.

-Let's go in a different direction at this point in the sermon—a direction of great encouragement.
+Let us go in a different direction at this point in the sermon—a direction of great encouragement.
 We have looked at judgment.
 What happens after judgment for those who are accounted worthy?
 What will we do for eternity?
-I hope I don't embarrass him, but Aaron Maas, you asked a good question this year to your mother.
+I hope I do not embarrass him, but Aaron Maas, you asked a good question this year to your mother.
 I am going to paraphrase this.
-I don't know the exact words.
+I do not know the exact words.
 You said, "What is so great about the kingdom anyway?"
-Well, let's just get a very small glimpse of that.
+Well, let us just get a very small glimpse of that.

-Satan and his human agents have made the reward of the saved appear so uninspiring, so unattractive, so absolutely boring, that it's no wonder that even professing Christians would rather remain on earth and look for pleasures than to go into God's kingdom.
+Satan and his human agents have made the reward of the saved appear so uninspiring, so unattractive, so absolutely boring, that it is no wonder that even professing Christians would rather remain on earth and look for pleasures than to go into God's Kingdom.
 (That is, unconverted Christians, mainstream Christianity, not true Christians.)